March 3, 2025

 5. Export and save: Once you're satisfied with the settings, proceed to export your video.
 Save the compressed file to your device in a video file format such as MP4, MKV, or a ZIP file.
 Alternatively, you can share it directly to your preferred platform, such as Dropbox or YouTube.

-How to compress a video on any device
+How to compress videos on different devices

 The process for compressing a video can differ depending on the device you're using.
 Below are steps tailored for Mac, Windows, and mobile devices like iPhone and Android—all of which help you reduce the video file size while maintaining decent video quality.

-How to compress a video on Mac
+How to compress videos on Mac

 Here's how to use a Mac device to compress video: